sunshine274/MS3-my_book_journal/README.md

 ### Frameworks, Libraries & Programs Used

 1. [MongoDB:](https://www.mongodb.com/)
+    - MongoDB was used to store and manipulate data.

 1. [Bootstrap 4.4.1:](https://getbootstrap.com/docs/4.4/getting-started/introduction/)
     - Bootstrap was used to assist with the responsiveness and styling of the website.